Top Banks in Switzerland

-For anyone considering a career in banking in Switzerland, this list is a helpful guide on where to start.
+For anyone considering a career in banking in Switzerland, this list of the top banks in Switzerland is a helpful guide on where to start.
 To learn more, see our lists of financial institutions.

 UBS came into existence in 1998 after the merger between Union Bank of Switzerland, founded in 1862, and Swiss Bank Corporation, established in 1872.
-It is the largest bank in Switzerland, with seven main offices around the world.
+It is the largest of the banks in Switzerland, with seven main offices around the world.

 Headquartered in Zurich, the bank provides wealth management, asset management, and investment banking services.